Blood from someone else that matches yours, usually from a volunteer blood donor. Also referred to as homologous blood.

 The most important and well known blood group is ABO.
 Everyone’s blood falls into one of four groups, or types: A, B, AB or O. The type depends on the presence or absence of certain substances on red blood cells.
 Blood types are inherited.

-The soft tissue located in the cavities of bones which is responsible for blood cell and platelet production.
+The soft tissue located in the cavities of bones which is responsible for red cell and platelet production.

 The treatment of disease by the introduction of cells into the body to grow and replace damaged or missing tissue.